FarmRadioHangar/fessboxconfig/README.md

 make start
 ```

-If you just want to test in dev mode( No asterisk installation is requires)
+If you just want to test in dev mode( No asterisk installation is required)

 ```bash
 make dev